Back To Top

 video_folder

-to the path of training data - point
+to the path of training datapretrained_model_path

-directory of downloaded model. - point
+directory of downloaded model.pretrained

 section to the testing validation prompts.
-During the training process everyckpt_every
+During the training process every ckpt_every

 steps, it’ll test generating videos based on the prompts and publish to wandb for you to checkout.